bazel-contrib/rules_nodejs/docs/index.md

     - [Patching build_bazel_rules_nodejs](changing-rules.md)

 3. Custom rules that are distributed under the `@bazel` scope on [npm](http://npmjs.com/~bazel).
+    **There are currently no maintainers of these npm packages, so they are effectively deprecated.**
+    See the notes in the repository's main README.md.
     This is required when rules have JavaScript code which wants to `require` from peerDependency packages, since the node resolution algorithm requires the callsite of `require` to be in the node_modules tree.
-    Note: we no longer accept new npm packages, and would prefer such custom rules to be in their own repo.

     - [Concatjs](Concatjs.md)
     - [Cypress](Cypress.md)
     - [esbuild](esbuild.md)